dave-007/deepseek-python/README.md

   * [Costs](#costs)
   * [Security Guidelines](#security-guidelines)

+## Important Security Notice

+This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
+We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.
+When you deploy this app, it will be **publicly accessible on the internet**.
+See [Security Guidelines](#security-guidelines) for more information on how to secure your deployment.

 ## Features

 * A Python [Quart](https://quart.palletsprojects.com/en/latest/) that uses the [Azure AI Inference SDK](https://learn.microsoft.com/python/api/overview/azure/ai-inference-readme?view=azure-python-preview) package to generate responses to user messages.